nicolasportela/nicolasportela/README.md

 ### Hi there!
 I'm [Nicolás](https://www.linkedin.com/in/nicolasportela) 👋

-I'm an enthusiast full-stack developer with a past of 13 years studying and working in Social Sciences.
+I'm an enthusiast software developer with a past of 13 years studying and working in Social Sciences.
 After many years collaborating with developers and communities as user, I decided in 2019 to start a progressive transition to turn that hobby into my new career as software developer, attracted by the fun, opportunities and challenges this amazing world of programming offers.

 ### My passions and favorite tools 😍
 I'm a passionate of Python as programming language and enjoy working with Angular as web framework.
 Besides those technical skills and likes, I love team work, collaboration and agiles methodologies as a way of managing projects.